-On flat ground, you will have to build upwards instead, using a wooden or metal framework.
+On flat ground, you will have to build upwards instead, using a wooden or metal framework or old bricks can work well.
 Railway sleepers are easy to obtain and handle, but don’t use second hand ones reclaimed from railways as they will be impregnated with tar and creosote – you should be able to find new ones in a good garden centre.
 Pack the framework with at least 5 cm (2”) of soil on which to lay the turf.

 If you wish to add fragrance, use the same principle but plant with creeping thyme or camomile instead.